MarioniLab/analysis_chimera_data/README.md

 Mesenchyme_subtyping: subtyping Mesenchyme cell type, detecting subtypes with signature of Juxta-cardiac-field

-Mixl1_chimera_analysis: applying perturbSuite_DE to the Epicardium lineage for the Mixl1 chimeras

 Mixl1_data_processing: cell calling and normalisation for Mixl1 chimeras

 perturbSuite_DA_chimeras: perturbSuite_DA applied to Mixl1 and T chimeras